-Compared to 2021, employees in Portugal are more likely to be aware of each of the four building blocks of an ethics programme.
-However, the percentage of employees who are aware of the four main building blocks of an ethics programme is still relatively low, compared to the global average.
+Compared to 2021, employees in Portugal are more likely to be aware of each of four building blocks of an ethics programme.
+However, the percentage of employees who are aware of four main building blocks of an ethics programme is still relatively low, compared to the global average.

 Employees in Portugal are among the most likely to say that they have felt pressured to compromise their organisation’s standards of behaviour and among the most likely to say that they have been aware of misconduct at work.
 Employees’ opinion on their line manager’s commitment to ethics has also worsened since 2021.
 Furthermore, compared to the global average, they have a worse view on their organisation’s ability to effectively engage with internal and external stakeholders.